its0x08/werkzeug-debug/CONTRIBUTING.md

 [0x08](https://github.com/its0x08)

-### Make sure to add your self on this list before commiting
+### Make sure to add your self on this list before committing